Mon-Fri, 8am-11:30pm; Sat-Sun, 10:30am-11:30pm

 American Express, Discover, MasterCard, Visa

 Noho's popular Five Points is known for its rustic, Greenmarket-inspired menu and its casual hominess—both of which oowners Vicki Friedman and her chef-husband Marc Meyer, along with their partner Chris Paraskevides, aim to reproduce at their Chelsea outpost, Cookshop.
 The glass-walled corner spot has an open kitchen equipped with a wood-burning oven, rotisserie, and grill—built, as they tend to be, by "a crazy old Italian," according to Freeman.
-Meyer will use that central appliance to turn grass-fed meat, locally caught fish, and sustainably raised poultry into dishes like grilled Montauk squid with capers, lemon, and parsley, and rotisserie-roasted chicken with fire-charred fingerlings.
-Vegetables will be just as seasonal and local (if it's late August, it must be heirloom tomatoes), and fish will be cured in-house.
+Meyer uses that central appliance to turn grass-fed meat, locally caught fish, and sustainably raised poultry into dishes like grilled Montauk squid with capers, lemon, and parsley, and rotisserie-roasted chicken with fire-charred fingerlings.
+Vegetables are just as seasonal and local (if it's late August, it must be heirloom tomatoes), and fish is cured in-house.
 And in a canny bit of design, the bar faces the window, making for convenient West Chelsea people-watching.Brunch